elisataylor/elisataylor/README.md

-- 👋 Hi, I’m @elisataylor
+- 👋 Hi, I’m @elisataylor.
 - 👀 I’m interested in technical communication.
 - 🌱 I’m currently learning about GitHub.
-- 📫 How to reach me elisataylortechcomm@outlook.com
+- 📫 How to reach me elisataylortechcomm@outlook.com.

 <!---
 elisataylor/elisataylor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.